bwillis/versioncake/README.md

 ## How to use

 ### Configuration
+The configuration should be placed in your Rails projects `config/application.rb`.
+It is also suggested to enable different settings per environment, for example development and test can have extraction strategies that make it easier to develop or write test code.

+#### Supported Versions
 You need to define the supported versions in your Rails application.rb file as `view_versions`.
 Use this config to set the range of supported API versions that can be served:

 ```ruby
 config.view_versions = [1,2,3,4,5] # or (1..5)
 ```

+#### Extraction Strategy

 You can also define the way to extract the version.
 The `view_version_extraction_strategy` allows you to set one of the default strategies or provide a proc to set your own.
 You can also pass it a prioritized array of the strategies.
 ```ruby
 config.view_version_extraction_strategy = :query_parameter # [:http_header, :http_accept_parameter]